 How Nutrition Impacts Your Brain

-Your brain requires a constant supply of fuel to function optimally — actually, to function at all.
-That “fuel” comes from the foods you eat — and what’s in the food makes all the difference.
-What you eat directly affects the structure and function of your brain and, ultimately, your mood.
+“Fuel” for your body comes from the foods that you eat — and choosing the right fuel can make all the difference.
+Both the structure and function What you eat directly affects the structure and function of your brain and, ultimately, your mood.
 When it comes to addressing mental health, it’s important to examine “your brain on food.”
 It turns out that the adage “you are what you eat” extends to your mental and emotional experience — not just your physical body.

 B vitamins, such as vitamin B6, vitamin B12, and vitamin B9 (folate), are especially important when it comes to anxiety and depression.
 These vitamins help produce and control brain chemicals and influence mood and other mental functions.

 There’s a well-established link between chromium deficiency and depression.
 This is largely because chromium can regulate unbalanced, key neurotransmitters in mental health disorders.
-Supplementation can have positive effects on depressive symptoms.
+Supplementation has been found to have positive effects on depressive symptoms.